 In 1959, ‘The San Francisco Call-Bulletin’ merged with the ‘News-Call Bulletin’ to create ‘The San Francisco News-Call Bulletin’.
 In 1965, the ‘News-Call Bulletin’ ceased publication after being purchased by the San Francisco Examiner.

-The San Francisco Call-Bulletin, dated the 22nd of June 1939 can be seen below, with the Lucky Chips contest advertised at the base of the front page.
-This notice found on the front page is sporadically repeated several times throughout June and July in 1939, before being replaced from the 1st of August, 1939 with other notices.
+The San Francisco Call-Bulletin, dated the 22nd of June 1939 was the first newspaper to advertise the Lucky Chips contest on the front page.
+This notice found on the front page ws sporadically repeated several times throughout June and July in 1939, before being replaced from the 1st of August, 1939 with other notices.

-Advertisements are found within The San Francisco Call-Bulletin promoting the Lucky Chip contest.
+Advertisements are found within The San Francisco Call-Bulletin promoting the Lucky Chips contest.
 The Advertisements feature the images of a number of comic characters licensed to King Features Syndicate, which was/is owned by Hearst Publications.
 Not only do we see the Phantom featured, but we also see Popeye, Little Orphan Annie, Tippie and Cap Stubbs, Little Miss Muffet, Elza Poppin, Polly and Her Pals, Muggs McGinnis, Room and Board and Brick Bradford.
-An example of an advertisement for the Lucky Chip contest can be seen below, found in The San Francisco Call-Bulletin, dated the 23rd of June 1939.
+An example of an advertisement for the Lucky Chips contest can be seen below, found in The San Francisco Call-Bulletin, dated the 23rd of June 1939.

 Lucky Chips were issue complimentary by ‘newsboys’ or ‘carriers’ when purchasing The San Francisco Call-Bulletin.
 Once their supply was depleted, The San Francisco Call-Bulletin published a list of retail outlets where Lucky Chips could be collected from: